Who is a Narcissist?

 Isn't your definition of malignant narcissism too wide?
 Having read it, I think that it fits my neighbours, friends, and family to a "t".
 Everyone seems to be a narcissist to me now!

 All of us have narcissistic TRAITS.
 Some of us even develop a narcissistic PERSONALITY, or a narcissistic STYLE.
-Moreover, narcissism is a SPECTRUM of behaviors - from the healthy to the utterly pathological (a condition known as the Narcissistic Personality Disorder, or NPD).
+Moreover, narcissism is a SPECTRUM of behaviors - from the healthy to the utterly pathological, from lesser to greater to greatest (a condition known as Narcissistic Personality Disorder, or NPD) to the ultimate (malignant or psychopathic narcissism).

 Healthy narcissism develops in infancy and is the indispensable foundation of one's sense of self-worth (self-esteem and self-confidence).
 It is a form of private language with a narrative aimed at an internal audience of one.